ASBecker/llm_phi_anonymization/README.md

     This will create separate output directories for each model specified in the script's `models` list.

 2.  **Anonymizing with a Single Model:**
-    To anonymize a report file using a single, pre-configured LLM (defaults to `qwen2.5-coder:32b` in the pipeline class, but check `llm_anonymization_pipeline.py` for the current default), run the main pipeline script directly:
+    To anonymize a report file using a single, pre-configured LLM (currently defaults to `qwen3:32b`), run the main pipeline script directly:
     ```bash
     python llm_anonymization_pipeline.py [path/to/your_excel_file.xlsx] [report_column_name]
     ```